FPavanello/FPavanello.github.io/_pages/seminars.md

 - Center for Climate and Health Seminar Series - Boston University
 - March Internal Seminar - CMCC and Ca’ Foscari University of Venice
 - 11th Annual Conference of the Italian Association of Environmental and Resource Economists
-- February Internal Seminar (Feb) - CMCC and Ca’ Foscari University of Venice
+- February Internal Seminar - CMCC and Ca’ Foscari University of Venice

 **2022**